A canonical Ramsey theorem for even cycles in random graphs: Introduction

 \begin{theorem} Let $k\geq 2$ be an integer.
 If $p= \omega\left( n^{-1+{1}/{(2k-1)}} \, \log{n}\right)$, then a.a.s.\

 \end{theorem}

 \begin{remark} We remark that with more care we could prove a slightly stronger statement, requiring only $p\geq Cn^{-1+{1}/{(2k-1)}} \, \log{n}$ for some large enough constant $C>0$, and guaranteeing not just one canonical copy of $C_{2k}$ but $\Omega(n^{2k}p^{2k})$ many copies.
-We opt to prove the form of Theorem \ref{thm:canon RG even-cycles} given here to simplify the exposition. \end{remark}
+We opt to prove the form of Theorem~\ref{thm:canon RG even-cycles} given here to simplify the exposition.
+Another reason is that we do not believe that the~$\log n$ factor that we currently have is in fact required (see Section~\ref{sec:related}). \end{remark}

 In defining our canonical Ramsey property in Definition \ref{def:canonical ramsey property}, we required that all lexicographic copies of $H$ are present when the colouring avoids monochromatic and rainbow copies of $H$.
 At the other end of the spectrum, one could alternatively require just one lexicographic copy of $H$.